If warm tropical weather and white sandy beaches are your thing, head down south for at least a day or two.

 Jialeshui = Best Surfing in Kenting!

 If you’re a surfer, your visit to Taiwan won’t be complete without a trip to Jialeshui.
-It is considered by many to be the top place on the island for catching waves.
+It is considered by many to be one of the top places on the island for catching waves – the #1 spot goes to Donghe, in Taitung County.

 You can rent surfboards at one of the little surf shops you’ll see right after the bridge.
 A place with a friendly owner (Doris) and reasonable price is Jialeshui Surf Club, which is located at Food Corner (find it on the map).
 Prices to rent a long foam surfboard are 500NT$ for half a day, and 800NT$ for a full day.
 It’s a bit more expensive for a shorter / better board.
 They also rent wetsuits and offer surfing lessons.